Evizero/Augmentor.jl/docs/src/interface.md

  2.)
 Crop a 100×100 window around the center
 ```

-It's also possible to specify the odds of for such an "either".
+It is also possible to specify the odds of for such an "either".
 For example we may want the [`NoOp`](@ref) to be twice as likely
 as either of the mirroring options.